MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/web-api-versions.md

 > [!NOTE]
 > If you defined a custom action which included a complex return value and a simple return value, a corresponding Action was not available in the Web API but was available using the 2011 SOAP endpoint.
 A complex return value is an `EntityReference`, `Entity`, or `EntityCollection`.
 You can have any combination of simple return values or a single complex return value.
 More information: [Create your own actions](/dynamics365/customer-engagement/developer/create-own-actions).

+## Web API version specific differences

+<a name="BKMK_fetchresponse"></a>

+### Encoding for special characters in FetchXML query response

+For v8.x versions, response of FetchXML queries containing link-entities and their attributes contains Unicode special characters such that '.' becomes '_x002e_' and '@' becomes '_x0040_'.
+This encoding for special characters is not present in response of FetchXML queries for v9.x release.

 ## New operations added

 The following operations have been added to the Web API for the v9.x release.

 ||||
 |-|-|-|
 |<xref:Microsoft.Crm.Sdk.Messages.GrantAccessRequest>|<xref:Microsoft.Crm.Sdk.Messages.ModifyAccessRequest>|<xref:Microsoft.Crm.Sdk.Messages.RetrieveSharedPrincipalsAndAccessRequest>|

-<a name="BKMK_fetchresponse"></a>

-## Encoding for special characters in FetchXML query response

-For v8.x versions, response of FetchXML queries containing link-entities and their attributes contains Unicode special characters such that '.' becomes '_x002e_' and '@' becomes '_x0040_'.
-This encoding for special characters is not present in response of FetchXML queries for v9.x release.

 ### See also